arachanx21/dicoding-submission/README.md

 |  Age  |  Feature|  kg/m^3  |  Dependent  |
 |  Concrete compressive strength  |  Target  |  MPa  |  Independent  |

+Gender: Gender of the passengers (Female, Male) Customer Type: The customer type (Loyal customer, disloyal customer)
+Age: The actual age of the passengers
+Type of Travel: Purpose of the flight of the passengers (Personal Travel, Business Travel)
+Class: Travel class in the plane of the passengers (Business, Eco, Eco Plus) Flight Distance: The flight distance of this journey Inflight wifi service: Satisfaction level of the inflight wifi service (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Departure/Arrival time convenient: Satisfaction level of Departure/Arrival time convenient (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Ease of Online booking: Satisfaction level of online booking (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Gate location: Satisfaction level of Gate location (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied) Food and drink: Satisfaction level of Food and drink service (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Online boarding: Satisfaction level of online boarding (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied) Seat comfort: Satisfaction level of Seat comfort (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied) Inflight entertainment: Satisfaction level of inflight entertainment (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+On-board service: Satisfaction level of On-board service (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Leg room service: Satisfaction level of Leg room service (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Baggage handling: Satisfaction level of baggage handling (1,2,3,4,5/ 1=Least Satisfied to 5=Most Satisfied) Checkin service: Satisfaction level of Check-in service (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Inflight service: Satisfaction level of inflight service (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Cleanliness: Satisfaction level of Cleanliness (0,1,2,3,4,5/ 0=Not Applicable; 1=Least Satisfied to 5=Most Satisfied)
+Departure Delay in Minutes: Minutes delayed when departure Arrival Delay in Minutes: Minutes delayed when arrival
+Satisfaction: /output column/ Airline satisfaction level ('satisfied', 'neutral or dissatisfied')
 ### Exploratory Data Analysis
 ### Univariate
 Menggunakan 1.5xIQR rule, ditemukan 4 variabel mengandung outlier data, diantaranya: